iPhone 12 vs. iPhone 11: Every major spec Apple changed in 2020

 On Tuesday, Apple unveiled four iPhone 12 models: the iPhone 12, iPhone 12 Mini, iPhone 12 Pro and iPhone 12 Pro Max.
-The iPhone 12 and iPhone 12 Pro will be available starting Oct.
-16, while the iPhone 12 Mini and iPhone 12 Pro Max will be available starting Nov.
-13 (here's how to preorder all four iPhone 12 models on two different days).
+The iPhone 12 and iPhone 12 Pro are available for preorder now, while the iPhone 12 Mini and iPhone 12 Pro Max will be available starting Nov.
+13 (here's how to preorder all four iPhone 12 models).
 If you're thinking about upgrading from last year's iPhone 11 to the iPhone 12, you may be wondering: What exactly is the difference?

 We've gathered all of the iPhone 12 specs and prices to help you see how the new phone stacks up against the iPhone 11.
 You can also determine if you should buy a new iPhone now or wait, and the best ways to sell or trade in your old iPhone.